rgeraldes24/zvmone/docs/efficient_gas_calculation_algorithm.md

 ### Current "gas left" value

-In EVMJIT additional instructions that begin a basic block are `GAS` and any of the _call_ instructions.
+In ZVMJIT additional instructions that begin a basic block are `GAS` and any of the _call_ instructions.
 This is because these instructions need to know the precise _gas left_ counter value.
-However, in evmone this problem has been solved without additional blocks splitting by attaching the correction value to the mentioned instructions.
+However, in zvmone this problem has been solved without additional blocks splitting by attaching the correction value to the mentioned instructions.

 ### Undefined instructions